jbbremnes/BQNet.jl/examples/censored_mixture_normal.md

 ##  Conditional Gaussian mixtures with a point mass
-This example is similar to the [mixture normal example](./mixture_normal.md) except for that a point mass at -0.5 is introduced by truncating all values below.
-One way to deal with this to
+This example is similar to the [mixture normal example](./mixture_normal.md) except that a point mass at -0.5 is introduced by truncating all values below.
+One way to deal with this is to treat -0.5 as left censored values.
+Here is the code.

 ```julia
 using BQNet, Flux, Random, Distributions, Plots